cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 ---
-title: "Migration - Introduce a Leaderboard After Production"
+title: "Introduce a Leaderboard After Production"
 order: 20
 description: A leaderboard for your in-production blockchain
-tag: deep-dive
+tags:
+  - guided-coding
+  - cosmos-sdk
 ---

-# Migration - Introduce a Leaderboard After Production
+# Introduce a Leaderboard After Production

 <HighlightBox type="prerequisite">

 Make sure you have all you need before proceeding:

-* You understand the concepts of [Protobuf](../2-main-concepts/protobuf.md) and [migrations](../2-main-concepts/migrations.md).
+* You understand the concepts of [Protobuf](/academy/2-main-concepts/protobuf.md) and [migrations](/academy/2-main-concepts/migrations.md).
 * Go is installed.
 * You have the checkers blockchain codebase up to the wager denomination.
-If not, follow the [previous steps](./wager-denom.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/v1-wager-denomination).
+If not, follow the [previous steps](/tutorials/4-ibc-dev/wager-denom.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/v1-wager-denomination).

 </HighlightBox>